ProJensen/Active-Directory-Proxmox/Lab07-Delegated-Admin-Access/README.md

 - Search for:
   - **RSAT: Active Directory Domain Services and Lightweight Directory Services Tools**
 - Select the feature and install it

+This step prepares ADMIN01 as a dedicated admin workstation for Active Directory management tasks.